The 101 of analog signal filtering

 Have a look at the following circuit:

 Let’s assume that the capacitor is discharged and that the circuit’s input terminal gets hooked up to a standard, benchtop voltage supply.
-In this setup, the current through the resistor (blue) will initially shot up to I = V/R, but then gradually decay to zero.
+In this setup, the current through the resistor (blue) will initially shoot up to I = V/R, but then gradually decay to zero.
 Meanwhile, the voltage across the capacitor’s terminals (yellow) will increase from 0 all the way to what’s present on the input leg — in my example, 48 volts:

 Intuitively, the behavior makes sense: a discharged capacitor is eager to sink any current you can spare; a fully-charged one will have none of your shenanigans.
 But in between these extremes, what explains the exact shape of the voltage and current curves?